Page last updated: August 2024

 A bag for your chemo sessions could include:

-• something to pass the time, such as books, magazines, crossword puzzles, music with headphones, or a laptop computer or tablet.
+- something to pass the time, such as books, headphones for listening to music or podcasts, or a laptop.

 Look after yourself

-Try to stay as healthy as you can before and during treatment.
-Good nutrition and regular exercise can help reduce some of the side effects of chemotherapy, including:
+Try to stay as healthy as you can before and during treatment, by:

 Organise help at home

-Ask one friend or family member to coordinate offers of help, or use an online tool such as candoapp.com.au or caringbridge.org.
+Ask a friend or family member to coordinate offers of help (e.g. with cooking, gardening), or use online tools such as Gather My Crew.

 Discuss your concerns

-If you are feeling anxious about the diagnosis and having chemotherapy, talk to a family member or friend, your GP or a member of your health care team, or call 13 11 20 for support.
+If you feel anxious about having chemotherapy and the side effects, talk to a family member or friend, your health care team, or call Cancer Council 13 11 20.

-You could also learn relaxation or meditation strategies to cope with anxiety.
+You could also try relaxation exercises or meditation to help manage anxiety.

 Freeze some meals